Updated April 2025

 Sample answer: “I’m familiar with tools like firewalls and intrusion detection systems, and I try to keep up to date with new security systems and how they differ from current systems in place.

-10. What is your experience with troubleshooting?
+11. What is your experience with troubleshooting?

 Sample answer: “I have experience troubleshooting hardware and software using tools like remote desktop and event viewer.
-Troubleshooting gave me a lot of hand-on experience with customers and employees, and my interpersonal conversation skills have improved because of it.”
+Troubleshooting gave me a lot of hands-on experience with customers and employees, and my interpersonal conversation skills have improved because of it.”

-11. How you see your IT role contributing to the bigger picture of success in our business?
+13. How you see your IT role contributing to the bigger picture of success in our business?

 The answer to this interview question can help you understand the candidate’s thought process regarding how their IT role will look within the company.
-What does success look like for their role, and how does that success translate to company success?

 Sample answer: “I’m confident that my skills and experience, especially as they grow in this role, will help contribute to the company’s overall success.
-I’m a goal-oriented person, and in the scope of work, my professional goals tie into helping the company achieving its goals.”
+I’m a goal-oriented person, and in the scope of work, my professional goals tie into helping the company achieve its goals.”

-12. How do you explain your technical work to others that aren’t technical?
+15. How do you explain your technical work to others that aren’t technical?
 Please give examples of how you have done this in the workplace.

 By understanding how a candidate explains their work to those who are not technical, you can get an idea of their ability to communicate with others effectively.
 IT employees often need to work with non-technical employees, so communication skills are key.